AppCron/ACInteractor/README.md

 ```
 The **LoginWebservice** handles the webservice calls and calls the onCompletion closure once finished.

 The **UserEntityGateway** has functions to create new users and to save users.
 It is responsible for creating and saving new entities.
 So our **LoginInteractor** does not need to now how we persist data.
-It can be a CoreData-, a Realm- or just a In-Memory-Database.
+It can be a CoreData-, a Realm- or just an In-Memory-Database.

 Additionally it is useful to define a protocol for each dependency.
 This let's us replace them easily with mocks when writing unit tests.